 Real-time telehealth — the use of video conferencing to provide virtual visits with healthcare providers — allows patients to see and interact with all kinds of specialists face-to-face, feeling as if they were in the room together.

-Of all patient engagement tools in the age of COVID-19, telehealth has become the most critical.
+Of all patient engagement tools in the age of the COVID-19 pandemic, telehealth has become the most critical.
 Virtual video visits with healthcare providers have enabled coronavirus patients to make an appointment any time via their patient portal to check in and stay on top of their condition and treatment.
 Virtual visits have improved patient access and patient satisfaction for millions, and now that they’ve gotten to know their providers better, many say they’ll never go back.

-Telehealth services comprise a broad spectrum of digital healthcare services.
-Both large healthcare systems and small independent practices are applying this solution when they use remote patient monitoring for diabetes or hypertension, when they offer mental health and addiction healthcare services like teletherapy, and when they provide virtual visits through real-time video conferencing.
+Telehealth and telemedicine services comprise a broad spectrum of digital healthcare services.
+Both large healthcare systems and small independent medical practices are applying this solution when they use remote patient monitoring for diabetes or hypertension, when they offer mental health and addiction healthcare services like teletherapy, and when they provide virtual visits through real-time video conferencing.

-Patient engagement tools like real-time video conferencing provide easy access to specialists for patients with debilitating chronic conditions—like diabetes, heart disease, or cancer—who may not be able to visit health centers and clinics as frequently as needed to be evaluated by their healthcare provider.
+Tools for engaging patients like real-time video conferencing provide easy access to specialists for patients with debilitating chronic conditions—like diabetes, heart disease, or cancer—who may not be able to visit health centers and clinics as frequently as needed to be evaluated by their healthcare provider.
 It’s particularly convenient for mental health and addiction patients having a difficult time leaving the house.

 2. Online scheduling